netliferesearch/promptfinder/docs/FIREBASE_FUNCTIONS_STRUCTURE.md

 # Firebase Cloud Functions Development Guide

-This document provides information about the Firebase Cloud Functions setup for PromptFinder.
+This document provides information about the Firebase Cloud Functions setup for DesignPrompts.

 ## Project Structure